1440creative/canvas_migration/README.md

 When targeting a course that lives under a non-default account (or when the existing course metadata is incomplete), pass `--target-account-id` so the importer can resolve enrollment terms and settings against the correct Canvas account.
 If you omit `--target-course-id` the script will automatically create a new Canvas course under the supplied account using the exported course metadata to seed the name, then continue with the import steps.

 By default the importer also assigns the target course to the 'Default' enrollment term and sets participation to Course (restricts enrollments to course dates).
-Use `--term-name`, `--term-id`, `--no-auto-term`, or `--no-course-dates` when running `scripts/run_import.py` if you need different behaviour.
+Use `--term-name`, `--term-id`, `--no-auto-term`, or `--participation term|inherit` when running `scripts/run_import.py` if you need different behaviour (`--no-course-dates` remains as a shorthand for `--participation term`).

 By default the importer clears SIS identifiers (sis_course_id, integration_id, sis_import_id).
 You can set new values with `--sis-course-id`, `--integration-id`, or `--sis-import-id` when running `scripts/run_import.py`.